sean0262/sfetch/README.md

-# scripts
-A collection of Linux Scripts made by Sean0262
+# A collection of Linux Scripts

+You're free to use and change anything you wish.

+They are made for bash, but you can change it to sh or whatever you want inside of the scripts.